pyjarrett/programming-with-ada/source/five-structural-elements.rst

 Ada provides five major elements for program organization.

-Unline many languages, general types are not used as namespaces for writing functions or procedures.
+Unlike many languages, general types are not used as namespaces for writing functions or procedures.
 While type are important in Ada, they play a different role, and are not used as a way to structure program text.
 Instead related types and their operations go into a package.